 SS stands for the sum of (deviation) squares.
 It should remind you of the standard deviation.
-Squaring the difference between the individual values and the mean or between the group means and the overall mean gets rid of the negative values and magnifies the impact of a large deviation.
-SSbetween is the sum of the squares of the differences between each group mean and the total mean, times the number of scores in the group, and SSwithin is the sum of the squares of the differences between every raw score and its sample mean.
+Squaring the difference between the individual values and the mean or between the group means and the overall mean gets rid of the negative values and magnifies the impact of a large deviation. $SS{between}$ is the sum of the squares of the differences between each group mean and the total mean, times the number of scores in the group, and SS{within} is the sum of the squares of the differences between each group mean and the total mean, times the number of scores in the group, and SS{within} is the sum of the squares of the differences between each group mean.